tls-attacker/TLS-Attacker/README.md

 $ java -jar TLS-Client.jar -connect localhost:4433 -cipher TLS_RSA_WITH_AES_256_CBC_SHA -version TLS11
 ```

-The Attacks module contains some attacks, you can for example test for the padding oracle vulnerabilities:
+The Attack's module contains some attacks, you can for example test for the padding oracle vulnerabilities:
 ```bash
 $ java -jar Attacks.jar padding_oracle -connect localhost:4433
 ```